awsdocs/aws-transfer-user-guide/doc_source/API_StartFileTransfer.md

 # StartFileTransfer<a name="API_StartFileTransfer"></a>

-Begins an outbound file transfer\.
+Begins an outbound file transfer to a remote AS2 server\.
 You specify the `ConnectorId` and the file paths for where to send the files\.

 ## Request Syntax<a name="API_StartFileTransfer_RequestSyntax"></a>